2raj2raj/bitcoin-educational-content/courses/biz101/en.md

 The move from paper money to electronic money further improved the currency network by increasing accessibility and speed.
 With the rise of banking systems, credit cards, and digital transactions, money became not just **portable** but nearly **instantaneous**.
 Electronic transfers eliminated the need for physical exchange, allowing transactions to occur across vast distances in seconds.

 This shift also democratized access to currency.
-Electronic banking and payment systems have reduced barriers to entry for individuals and businesses, enabling them to participate in the global economy.
+Electronic banking and payment systems have reduced barriers to entry for individuals and businesses, allowing them to participate more easily in the global economy.
 The speed and convenience of electronic money expanded trade networks and fostered new business models that would have been impossible in a paper-based system.

 These modern currency networks came with a significant drawback: a **lack of auditability and transparency in managing the money supply**, often resulting in unchecked inflation and a loss of trust in centralized systems.
 For instance, over 20% of all circulating U.S. dollars were printed in the last four years alone.
 This persistent temptation to issue more currency—thereby debasing the value held by current holders—can largely be attributed to a systemic flaw: politicians are often incentivized to avoid tough budgetary decisions, opting instead to defer challenges to future administrations by "kicking the can down the road."